-In this context, the EU is currently in dialogue with 50 third countries.
-Thanks to this cooperation, more than 30 third countries have improved their systems to join the EU in fighting IUU fishing.
+In this context, the EU is currently in dialogue with over 50 non-EU countries.
+Thanks to this cooperation, more than 30 non-EU countries have improved their systems to join the EU in fighting IUU fishing.

-The IUU Regulation has also helped to improve EU control standards.
-It has allowed Member States to better verify and, if appropriate, refuse imports into the EU.
+The IUU regulation has helped to improve EU control standards.
+It allows Member States to better verify and, if appropriate, refuse imports into the EU.
 This is reinforced by a mutual assistance system for sharing intelligence.

 To find out more: http://ec.europa.eu/fisheries/cfp/illegal_fishing/info/index_en.htm

 Download fleet statistics

 Managing fleet capacity is an essential part of ensuring sustainable fishing, one of the main objectives of the common fisheries policy.
 The EU fishing fleet is very diverse, with vessels ranging from under six metres to over 75.
 Under EU law the total capacity of the fishing fleet may not be increased.
 Any decommissioning of vessels or reductions in fleet capacity achieved with public financial support must be permanent.